 This is one of my favorite articles on building a root cellar.
 I love the pictures that accompany this article.

 But I also love how they offer multiple different ideas to use as the body of your root cellar.
 There are so many different options.
-So this articles has a way of breaking the whole process down and making it appear as a much more feasible task.
+So this article has a way of breaking the whole process down and making it appear as a much more feasible task.

 17. The Simple Root Cellar